Vaibhavfrenz/neha-memorial-polyglot/README.md

 ## 🌍 Language Features

 ### How to Use Language Switching
-1. **Language Switcher**: Located in the top-right corner of the website
+1. **Language Switcher**: Located in the top-left corner of the website
 2. **EN Button**: Switch to English
 3. **हिं Button**: Switch to Hindi
 4. **Persistent**: Your language choice is remembered for future visits